Colin-b/keepachangelog/README.md

 [1.0.0]: https://github.test_url/test_project/releases/tag/v1.0.0
 ```

-You can specify a `show_unreleased` in order to include `Unreleased` changelog
+`show_unreleased` parameter can be specified in order to include `Unreleased` section information.
-content.
+Note that `release_date` will be set to None in such as case.

 ## Endpoint